vsanthanam/JBird/JBird/JBird.docc/Articles/Setup.md

 $ git clone https://github.com/vsanthanam/JBird.git
 ```

-From there, you can copy the contents of `JBird` and `JBirdParser` to the destination of your choice.
-If you want access to the macros, you will also need to copy the contents of `JBirdMacros` and `JBirdCompilerPlugin`.
-You will also need access to [`swift-syntax`](https://github.com/swiftlang/swift-syntax).
+From there, you can copy the contents of `JBirdCore` and `JBirdParser` to the destination of your choice.
+You can optionally copy the contents of `JBirdBuilders` or `JBirdMacros`, if you want those features as well.
 You can also download a specific version of the package from the [GitHub Releases](https://github.com/vsanthanam/JBird/releases) page, or from the [Swift Package Index](https://swiftpackageindex.com/vsanthanam/JBird).

 @Small {